Adeamao/Instacart-Grocery-Basket-Analysis-05-2024/README.md

 # Instacart-Grocery-Basket-Analysis-05-2024
 This repository contains Python scripts and analyses from the Instacart Grocery Basket Analysis project.
 Acting as an analyst for Instacart, I delved into their sales data to uncover hidden patterns.
-The project involved exploring customer purchasing behaviours and deriving insights to inform targeted marketing strategies.
-The primary goal of this project is to refine Instacart’s market segmentation strategies by conducting thorough exploratory analysis using Python.
+The project explored customer purchasing behaviours and derived insights to inform targeted marketing strategies.
+The primary goal of this project is to refine Instacart’s market segmentation strategies by conducting a thorough exploratory analysis using Python.
 # Instacart Data Analysis Project
 # Objectives
 In this project, I aim to: